DanielZhuGY/Titanic_SurvivalPred/README.md

 - Adjust data pretreatment method.
 Improve acc to 80%.

-- Apply Neural Network on this task.
+- Apply Artifitial Neural Network on this task.